bm735/OPNsense-Dashboard/opnsense - telegraf plugins/README.md

 ## 2. Configure the standard Telegraf inputs
 Navigate to Services -> Telegraf -> Input\
-Enable Network and PF Inputs.\
+Enable CPU, Total CPU, Memory, System, Network and PF Inputs.
+(Others can be added if you want to configure other dashboards)\
 ![Screenshot enabling inputs](/images/opnsense2.png)\
 Click Save